codefocus/nestedset/README.md

 Simple to use implementation of the nested set structure, for Eloquent models in Laravel.

+## CAUTION

+**This package is currently INCOMPLETE and deployment in a production environment is NOT RECOMMENDED**

+To learn more about the nested set structure, please refer to "[Efficient tree retrieval in Laravel using the nested set structure](http://www.codefocus.ca/blog/efficient-tree-retrieval-in-laravel-using-the-nested-set)" on [codefocus.ca](http://www.codefocus.ca/).

 ## Table of contents

 * [Install](#install)